-- Any loss or damage due to attendance at the polls; - □ Registering; - The expense of transportation to or from the polls; or - Personal services to be performed on the day of a caucus, primary election, or any election which tend in any way, directly or indirectly, to affect the result of such caucus or election.
-(This does not apply to persons who are hired as a challenger and to watch the count of official ballots.)
+- Any loss or damage due to attendance at the polls; - Registering; - The expense of transportation to or from the polls; or - Personal services to be performed on the day of a caucus, primary election, or any election which tend in any way, directly or indirectly, to affect the result of such caucus or election.
 (NDCC § 16.1-10-06.1)

 No Sale or Distribution at Polling Place: No person may approach a person attempting to enter a polling place, or who is in a polling place, for the purpose of selling, soliciting for sale, advertising for sale, or distributing any merchandise, product, literature, or service.
-This prohibition applies in any polling place or within one hundred feet from any entrance leading into a polling place on Election Day.
+This prohibition applies in any polling place or within one hundred feet from any entrance leading into a polling place while it is open for voting.
 (NDCC § 16.1-10-06.2)